Daniella Ohad: Early life and education

 Ohad was born and raised in Hod HaSharon, Israel to a Zionist family.
 She comes from the Feuchtwanger family, whose family tree and genealogy dates back to 18th-century Germany.
 Her great uncle Lion Feuchtwanger was the German Jewish novelist and playwright.
 Her uncle, Michael Ohad was the music and theater critic of Haaretz, director, journalist, and author.
-Her father, horticulturist Reuven Ohad pioneered the subtropical fruits industry in Israel, after bringing it from California in the 1950s.
+Her father, horticulturist Ruben Ohad pioneered the subtropical fruits industry in Israel, after bringing it from California in the 1950s.
 His cousin, historian Edgar Feuchtwanger, published the book Hitler, my Neighbor: Memories of a Jewish Childhood, 1929-1939.

 Ohad graduated from Katzenelson High School in Kfar Saba, served in the Military Intelligence Directorate, and achieved the rank of sergeant.
 After her service, she attended Tel Aviv University, where she received BA degree in Art History and Philosophy.
 In 1985, she moved to New York, received Master's degree in Museum Studies: Decorative Arts from the Fashion Institute of Technology, and PhD from Bard Graduate Center.
 Under the advisory of Amy Ogata and Derek E. Ostergard, she submitted her doctoral dissertation, Hotel Design in Zionist Palestine: Modernism, Tourism, and Nationalism, 1917-1948 in 2006.
 A part of it was published as an essay in the Journal of Israeli History.

 Career

+From 2000 to 2010, Daniella Ohad taught at Parsons School of Design, where she was responsible for the design history curriculum within the architecture, interior design, and lighting department.
+Her teaching approach emphasized connections between design history, contemporary scholarship, and modern practice.

+Beginning in 2010, she taught at the New York School of Interior Design.
+Her work there included developing academic focus on design collecting as a field of study, coinciding with increased market and institutional interest in collectible design objects.
+Ohad's writings and commentary on design collecting and education have been cited in publications covering the design market.

-Ohad has moderated talks, hosted a talk show, curated events and exhibitions, and appeared on a television program.
+In 2017, Ohad began hosting the talk shows Harvest Dialogues and Spring Dialogues, which focused on discussions of current issues in design and architecture.
+She has moderated public talks, curated events and exhibitions, appeared on television programs, and served on boards and acquisition committees related to art fairs and public institutions.

-Ohad has taught courses on modern design, connoisseurship, the history of taste and tastemakers, sustainable design, and design in relation to social justice.
-She has taught at the New York School of Interior Design.

-Ohad has written reviews and conducted interviews on design and contemporary culture for the Journal of Interior Design, Interior Design Magazine, The Journal of Israeli History, West 86th, and Modern Magazine.
+Ohad has written reviews and conducted interviews on design, architecture and contemporary culture for the Journal of Interior Design, Interior Design Magazine, The Journal of Israeli History, West 86th, and Modern Magazine.

 Ohad produced a series of four documentaries on design connoisseurship, focusing on George Nakashima, Paul Evans, Frank Lloyd Wright, and Charlotte Perriand.